 “Being shoved arm-in-arm with a bunch of Vapours?”
 Sloan mused, linking her arm through Gwen’s as they fell in step behind Charlotte and Estelle.
 “I can practically smell the unrefined magic.
 Lucky, I excel at scent charms.”

-Standing beside the stones was Chancellor Eddow.
+Standing beside the craggy stack was Chancellor Eddow.

 “Welcome, first years,” Eddow said.
 His voice, despite the croak of age, possessed a deep, resonant rumble.
 It was clearly a sound-enhancing charm, but the effect was undeniable.
 “You have all earned your place, whether by the weight of your history or the spark of your potential.”